 The most logical way to proceed is to use Jannsen's cohomology (see \cite{jannsen:continuous}), that is, cohomology defined on the category of inverse systems of \'etale sheaves of abelian groups on the small \'etale site of the base scheme $X$.
-In this context, the Kummer short exact sequence takes the following form, for a couple of integers $(m,n)$ such that $m|n$:
+In this context, the Kummer short exact sequence takes the following form, for a pair of integers $(m,n)$ such that $m|n$:

-Let us define $\mathbb T(T)$ (resp. $(T,\frac{n}{m}\cdot$)) as the inverse system given by the left (resp. middle) column of equation \eqref{eq:Kummer}.
+Let us define $\mathbb T(T)$ (resp. $(T,\frac{n}{m}\cdot$)) as the inverse system given by the left (resp. middle) column of diagram \eqref{eq:Kummer}.
 Note that the Jannsen cohomology of the right column is the usual \'etale cohomology of $T$.